Wrongful Death Attorneys in Michigan: Can Medical Records be Disclosed?

 Obtaining medical records of a deceased person in Michigan can be complex, as there are several federal and state laws involved in determining who is entitled to access the records.
-In filing a wrongful death case due to medical negligence, you should seek assistance from malpractice lawyers in Michigan to assist you with unraveling the intricacies of the case.
+If you file a wrongful death lawsuit due to medical negligence, you should seek legal advice from an experienced wrongful death lawyer or law firm to assist you with unraveling the intricacies of the case under Michigan law..

 What is a Wrongful Death Suit?

-A wrongful death suit can be brought against a defendant who caused someone’s death through negligence or intentional action.
-If a victim would have had a valid personal injury claim but has died as a result of the wrongful act, it becomes a Wrongful Death suit.
-Examples include:
+A wrongful death claim can be brought against a defendant who caused someone’s death through negligence or intentional action.
+If a victim would have had a valid personal injury claim but has died as a result of the wrongful act as a result of someone else’s actions or poor judgement, it becomes a Wrongful Death suit.

 - Intentional killing

-- Motor vehicle or other accidents due to negligence
+- Car accident or motorcycle accidents due to negligence

 - Medical malpractice

-The plaintiffs will file through the estate of the deceased and have the same burden of proof that the victim would have had in a personal injury claim; however, they can claim further damages.
+The plaintiffs will file through the estate of the deceased and have the same burden of proof that the victim would have had in a personal injury claim; however, they can claim further damages beyond simple lost wages..

 It is important to note that just because a patient’s condition got worse, or the doctor could not cure the illness or injuries, it is not automatically malpractice because the patient died.
 In many cases, there is no proximate or direct cause to death except for the actual condition of the patient.